jlegind/register_dataset/README.md

 Prerequisites needed to run the package:
 * Beatiful Soup 4 - bs4 is a library for parsing HTML and XML files. https://pypi.python.org/pypi/beautifulsoup4
 * [Requests](http://docs.python-requests.org/en/master/), a library that deals with HTML requests and handles url encoding

+### Workflow

+For the purpose of publishing to GBIF you will need an API url, the url for the web page containg the zip files, the GBIF publisher UUID, the GBIF publisher *installation* UUID, and username/password.